-- a.
-A copy of the standard and an explanation of its contents - b.
+a.
+A copy of the standard and an explanation of its contents

+- b.
 A discussion of the epidemiology and symptoms of blood borne diseases - c.
-An explanation of the modes of transmission of blood borne pathogens - d.
-An explanation of the Blood borne Pathogen Exposure Control Plan (this program), and a method for obtaining a copy - e.
-The recognition of tasks that may involve exposure - f.
-An explanation of the use and limitations of methods to reduce exposure, for example engineering controls, work practices, and personal protective equipment (PPE) - g.
-Information on the types, uses, location, removal, handling, decontamination, and disposal of PPE - h.
-An explanation of the basis of selection of PPE - i.
-Information on the Hepatitis B vaccination, including efficacy, safety, method of benefits and that it will be offered free of charge - j.
-Information on the appropriate actions to take and persons to contact in an emergency involving blood or other potentially infectious materials - k.
-An explanation of the procedures to follow if an exposure incident occurs, including the method of reporting and medical follow-up - 1.
-Information on the evaluation and follow-up required after an exposure incident - m.
-An explanation of the signs, labels, and color-coding systems - n.
+An explanation of the modes of transmission of blood borne pathogens d.
+An explanation of the Blood borne Pathogen Exposure Control Plan (this program), and a method for obtaining a copy e.
+The recognition of tasks that may involve exposure f.
+An explanation of the use and limitations of methods to reduce exposure, for example engineering controls, work practices, and personal protective equipment (PPE)

+g.
+Information on the types, uses, location, removal, handling, decontamination, and disposal of PPE h.
+An explanation of the basis of selection of PPE i.
+Information on the Hepatitis B vaccination, including efficacy, safety, method of administration, benefits and that it will be offered free of charge j.
+Information on the appropriate actions to take and persons to contact in an emergency involving blood or other potentially infectious materials k.
+An explanation of the procedures to follow if an exposure incident occurs, including the method of reporting and medical follow-up n.
 The person conducting the training shall be knowledgeable in the subject matter.

+- 1. Information on the evaluation and follow-up required after an exposure incident - m.
+An explanation of the signs, labels, and color-coding systems